Getting a horse as a christmas gift can be a memorable and moving experience for both gift-giver and recipient.

 - 🐎🎀 Give the recipient a wrapped present with a photo (or similar-looking model horse) in the box, along with a note.

-- 🎄🐴 Get a huge red ribbon (like this one on amazon) and fasten it around the horse’s neck.
-(Remember horses are often scared the first time they encounter something like this, so get this used to it slowly)
+- 🎄🐴 Get a huge red ribbon (like this one at Amazon) and fasten it around the horse’s neck.
+(Remember, horses are often scared the first time they encounter something like this, so get this used to it slowly)

 - 🔖📕One final way to gift a horse and give the recipient something to unwrap is by wrapping up a saddle, bridle, or book and placing it under the tree.
 For a powerful and slow reveal, we love the children’s book If I Had a Horse Hardcover by Gianna Marino from our List of Best Books about Horses.